 They better start changing and listening more to the users, else I am sure their traffic will go downhill.
 Here are 5 habits from mainstream websites that make me sick.

-1. Breaking stories in many different pages to increase the number of impressions
+1. Breaking stories on many different pages to increase the number of impressions

 And this practice is not limited to lists.
-If you take a look on Wired or PC World, you will notice that even 500 word stories get broken down into two or more pages!
+If you take a look at Wired or PC World, you will notice that even 500-word stories get broken down into two or more pages!

-Come on guys, make it easy for the user and put everything in the same page.
+Come on guys, make it easy for the user and put everything on the same page.